 As was shown in the accident referenced, however, the hazard area is actually significantly larger than most people would expect.
 One way to remind construction workers on the ground just how large an area is where they need to be wearing their protection gear is to use floor marking tape.

 This type of tape is often used at an indoor facility, but you can get floor marking tape that will stick perfectly to concrete or other types of ground.
 Placing a boarder around a work area can be an excellent visual reminder that people within that area need to make sure they are always wearing a hard hat and watching for falling objects.

 3. Harnessed Tools

 As is usually the case, preventing items from falling is the best way to improve your falling objects safety.
 To do this, consider installing a harness system for the tools themselves.
-Most construction sites have a harness system (similar to this) in place already, which is designed to catch workers in the event that they fall.
+Most construction sites have a harness system in place already, which is designed to catch workers in the event that they fall.

 You can get options that will clip onto an existing harness and then attach to each tool that is being used with a cord.
 These harnesses can even have extendable cords so that you will have plenty of maneuverability with the tools.